arangodb/docs/3.6/http/database-notes-on-databases.md

 ---------------------

 A single ArangoDB instance can handle multiple databases in parallel.
 By default, there will be at least one database which is named `_system`.

-Databases are physically stored in separate sub-directories underneath the database directory, which itself resides in the instance's data directory.
+With the MMFiles storage engine, databases are physically stored in separate sub-directories underneath the database directory, which itself resides in the instance's data directory.

-Each database has its own sub-directory, named ``database-<database id>``.
+Each database has its own sub-directory, named `database-<database id>`.
 The database directory contains sub-directories for the collections of the database, and a file named parameter.json.
 This file contains the database id and name.